What To Eat Before A Run So You Can Go the Distance

 • Eating too close to your start time; leave at least one hour between snacks and shorter runs, and 2-3 hours, if possible, between pre-run breakfasts and long runs or races.

-• Eating high-fiber foods such as whole grains, high-fiber cereals, beans, lentils, vegetables, and certain fruits such as raspberries to avoid unplanned pit stops.
+• Eating high-fiber foods such as whole grains, high-fiber cereals, beans, quinoa, lentils, veggies, and certain fruits to avoid unplanned pit stops.

 • Eating high-protein meals, including chicken, red meat, or other high-protein foods.